 The last group of symbols are all special lines with embellishments along them.
 The first symbol is called a front and has specific symbols distributed along the curve.
 Typical uses are weather fronts, fault lines, and more.
 While the line appearance is controlled by -W, there are many modifiers to control the selection and appearance of the along-line symbols:

 Draw a front.
 Supply distance gap between symbols and symbol size.
 If gap is negative, it is interpreted to mean the number of symbols along the front instead.
 If gap has a leading + then we use the value exactly as given [Default will start and end each line with a symbol, hence the gap is adjusted to fit].
 If size is missing it is set to 30% of the gap, except when gap is negative and size is thus required.
 Append +l or +r to plot symbols on the left or right side of the front [Default is centered].
-Append +type to specify which symbol to plot: box, circle, fault, slip, or triangle.
+Append +type to specify which symbol to plot: box, circle, fault, slip, triangle or inverted triangle.
 [Default is fault].
 Slip means left-lateral or right-lateral strike-slip arrows (centered is not an option).
 The +s modifier optionally accepts the angle used to draw the vector .
 Alternatively, use +S which draws arcuate arrow heads.
 Append +ooffset to offset the first symbol from the beginning of the front by that amount .
 The chosen symbol is drawn with the same pen as set for the line (i.e., via -W).
 To use an alternate pen, append +ppen.
 To skip the outline, just use +p with no argument.
 To make the main front line invisible, add +i.
 Note: By placing -Sf options in the segment headers that differ from the one on the command line you can change the front types on a segment-by-segment basis.